joelparkerhenderson/wordbooks/pages/membership-values/index.md

 * Collaboration: Members are expected to work together collaboratively, sharing knowledge, resources, and expertise to achieve common goals.

 Membership values can help to create a sense of community and shared purpose among members, and can also provide a basis for decision-making and conflict resolution within the group.
 However, it's important to recognize that membership values can also be exclusionary, and may not reflect the perspectives or needs of all members equally.
-As such, it's important to approach membership values with sensitivity and openness, and to be willing to engage in ongoing dialogue and reflection about their meaning and implications.
+It's important to approach membership values with sensitivity and openness, and willingness to engage in ongoing dialogue.